Devolution

 What is devolution?

-Things the UK Government are responsible for are called ‘reserved’, and things the Scottish Government are responsible for are called ‘devolved’.
+Areas of UK Government responsibility are ‘reserved’, and areas of Scottish Government responsibility are ‘devolved’.

 Devolved matters: Scottish Government | Reserved matters: UK Government |